hellerve/ptolemy/done.md

 startup and face a very different set of opportunities and challenges than startup management does, large parts of this book were insightful, useful, and interesting to read.
 What a way to start my management section.

+* **The Hard Thing about Hard Things** by **Ben Horowitz** (2014)

+This book is part autobiography, part management advice.
+I enjoyed reading it;
+it’s lighthearted, doesn’t feel overly long, and doesn’t dwell on anything for too long.
+Nonetheless, I’m not sure how useful it truly is; it’s fairly personal and biased, but at least it doesn’t give off a false sense of objectivity.